-taos ski valley
+taos ski valley chamber of commerce

 With new ownership, Taos has embarked on an exciting new phase of development.
 This includes installing a high-speed quad chair lift (operational in 2018/2019), building the luxurious Blake Hotel, renovating the Bavarian restaurant and lodge, expanding The Phoenix restaurant, updating the Children’s Center and creating a Gondolita from it to the village center, restoring the Hondo stream, and making underground improvements.